-See the inaugural pieces that helped shape the fashion house’s signature style at this exhibition, as it recounts the history of Saint Laurent’s staple pieces: the safari jacket, the jumpsuit, trench coat, pant suit, tuxedo show.
-Apart from exclusive runway prototypes of haute couture pieces, the exhibition will also house pieces from haute couture’s first ready-to-wear collection by Saint Laurent, Yves Saint Laurent Rive Gauche.
+Apart from exclusive runway prototypes of haute couture pieces, the exhibition will also house pieces from the first ready-to-wear collection by Saint Laurent himself – the Yves Saint Laurent Rive Gauche line.